GoogleCloudPlatform/opentelemetry-operations-java/RELEASING.md

     pair](http://central.sonatype.org/pages/working-with-pgp-signatures.html#generating-a-key-pair).
     You'll also need to [publish your public key](http://central.sonatype.org/pages/working-with-pgp-signatures.html#distributing-your-public-key)
     to make it visible to the Sonatype servers.
+For gpg 2.1 or newer, you also need to [export the keys](https://docs.gradle.org/current/userguide/signing_plugin.html#sec:signatory_credentials) with command `gpg --keyring secring.gpg --export-secret-keys > ~/.gnupg/secring.gpg`.
 - Put your GnuPG key password and OSSRH account information in `<your-home-directory>/.gradle/gradle.properties`: